flaviagiammarino/machine-learning-blog/chronos_bedrock/readme.md

 - `prediction_length`: The number of future time series values (on and after `initialization_timestamp`) to forecast.

-The Lambda function connects to ClickHouse using [ClickHouse Connect](https://clickhouse.com/docs/integrations/python) and loads the context data using ClickHouse Connect's `query_df` method.
+The Lambda function connects to ClickHouse using [ClickHouse Connect](https://clickhouse.com/docs/integrations/python) and loads the context data using the `query_df` method, which returns the query output in a Pandas Dataframe.
 After that, the Lambda function invokes the Bedrock endpoint with the context data.
 The Bedrock endpoint response includes the predicted mean and the predicted 10th, 50th (median) and 90th percentiles of the time series at each future time step, which the Lambda function returns to the user in JSON format